daviddalpiaz/r4sl/04-reg-basics.md

 ## Adding Complexity

-We have a number of ways to add complexity to a linear model, even allowing a linear model to be used with non-linear relationships.
+We have a number of ways to add complexity to a linear model, even allowing a linear model to be used to model non-linear relationships.

 ### Interactions